Have you ever used the window clings Cricut makes? Today I’m going to show you how to make window clings with a Cricut!

 I cut all my Christmas window clings with the mirror setting turned on just to make it easier on me.
 For snowflakes, you can’t tell if they are reversed or not!

-Ok, let’s get started on how to make Christmas Window Clings.
-Make sure to watch the video tutorial to see exactly how everything was done.
+Ok, let’s get started on how to make a window cling with Cricut.
+Make sure to watch the video tutorial to see exactly how I made these Cricut Christmas window cling.
 Sorry about the lighting, it’s not in my normal place!

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).
 As an Amazon Associate, I earn from qualifying purchases.